 Joe Stanganelli is founder and principal of Beacon Hill Law, a Boston-based general practice law firm.
 His expertise on legal topics has been sought for several major publications, including U.S. News and World Report and Personal Real Estate Investor Magazine.

-Joe is also a technology writer, business consultant, and produced playwright.
-In his free time he enjoys playing bridge and spending time with his zero cats.
+Joe is also a technology writer, communications consultant, and produced playwright.
+In his free time he enjoys playing bridge poorly and spending time with his zero cats.
 Follow Joe on Twitter at @JoeStanganelli.

 Mats Svardh is in charge of Group networks and IT infrastructure for TeliaSonera.
 His responsibilities include steering the operator's strategy on 5G, SDN and NFV as well as the overhaul of its back-office systems.
 Svardh has been in his current role since March 2014.
 Before that he worked as global director of terminal products and technology for UK-headquartered Vodafone.